-- 3.1 Parents or guardians will be considered as partners during the process. - 3.2 Where appropriate the student themselves should be involved in the decision-making process - 3.3 Consideration must be given to any social or emotional effects and cultural needs that may transpire as an outcome of the decision. - 3.4 A timeframe should be developed to review the effectiveness of the implementation of any acceleration program. - 3.5 The Principal, having considered fully the views of all stakeholders and in the best interests of the student and School community will make the final recommendation about an appropriate form of acceleration. - 3.6 Parents or guardians will be advised formally through a documented letter. - 3.7 Parents or guardians are required to sign a consent form to confirm the proposed acceleration.
+- 3.1.
+Parents/guardians/carers will be considered as partners during the process. - 3.2.
+Where appropriate, the student themselves should be involved in the decision-making process. - 3.3.
+Consideration must be given to any social or emotional effects and cultural needs that may transpire as an outcome of the decision. - 3.4.
+A timeframe should be developed to review the effectiveness of the implementation of any acceleration program. - 3.5.
+The principal, having considered fully the views of all stakeholders and in the best interests of the student and school community, will make the final recommendation about an appropriate form of acceleration. - 3.6.
+Parents/guardians/carers will be advised formally through a documented letter. - 3.7.
+Parents/guardians/carers are required to sign a consent form to confirm the proposed acceleration.

-4 Right of Challenge of a decision
+4. Right of challenge of a decision

-- 4.1 Parents or guardians should be advised of their rights if they disagree with a decision made by Holy Eucharist School. - 4.2 Confidentiality, protection of privacy, respect, access, dignity and impartiality should form the basis of any complainant's resolution process. - 4.3 Initially, concerns should be discussed with the Principal of Holy Eucharist School to resolve the issue (refer to the School's Complaints Handling Policy). - 4.4 If unresolved, the complaints resolution process should be followed Holy Eucharist School Complaints Handling Policy.
+- 4.1.
+Parents/guardians/carers should be advised of their rights if they disagree with a decision made by Holy Eucharist School. - 4.2.
+Confidentiality, protection of privacy, respect, access, dignity and impartiality should form the basis of any complainant's resolution process. - 4.3.
+Initially, concerns should be discussed with the principal of Holy Eucharist School to resolve the issue. - 4.4.
+If unresolved, the complaints resolution process should be followed as outlined in Holy Eucharist School Complaints Handling Policy.

-Note.
-The best interests of the school community will generally exceed those of any individual.
+Note: The best interests of the school community will generally exceed those of any individual.